 For months, Jobs and his company fended off questions about his gaunt appearance, saying his health was a private matter.
 Jobs battled pancreatic cancer four years ago and reportedly told the company's board last year that he was cancer free.

-When Apple announced last month that Jobs would not give the keynote address today at Macworld in San Francisco, which will be the last Macworld the company will participate in, rumors about the co-founder's ill health spread across the Internet, sending Apple's
+When Apple announced last month that Jobs would not give the keynote address today at Macworld in San Francisco, which will be the last Macworld the company will participate in, rumors about the co-founder's ill health spread across the Internet, sending Apple's stock down.

 Jobs, who is loath to reveal information about his personal life, acknowledged the cloud of uncertainty hovering over Macworld, where Apple Senior Vice President Phil Schiller will take his place on the big stage.